venkatraj/js-notes/Part 1/06. Advanced working with functions/6.8 Scheduling_ setTimeout and setInterval/Scheduling_ setTimeout and setInterval.md

 # Scheduling: setTimeout and setInterval
 We may decide to execute a function not right now, but at a certain time later.
 That’s called “scheduling a call”.
 For example, we may not want to execute a callback function immediately that is attached to a keypress.
-Because we don't know whether they have entered whole it put or not.
-So we may want to delay the execution for few microseconds to make sure that typing has been done and complete
+Because we don't know whether they have entered whole input or not.
+So we may want to delay the execution for few microseconds to make sure that typing has been done and completed

 There are two type of scheduling
 1. One Time